GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

-# The GCE survival guide: TensorFlow Estimator
+# GCE survival training: TensorFlow Estimator

 The nice thing about the [TensorFlow Estimator API](https://www.tensorflow.org/programmers_guide/estimators) is that it provides the same checkpointing semantics as the ones we are using as part of our survival process.